 VLAN (Virtual Local Area Network) will make our network management very simpler.
 Before we setting up the VLAN network, we need to understand the VLAN, different types of VLANs and some benefits for your business, as well as the reason to implement the VLAN.

 VLAN is the grouping of one or more LANs to communicate with each other, in fact, those are located in a different LAN segment because it is based on logical instead of a physical connection.
-VLAN allows the computer in the network and users to communicate with each other and sharing in the broadcast domain.
-There are several devices such as switches, bridges, HUB, servers are connected together and process the data transfer in the network is known as LAN.
+VLAN allows the computer in the network and users to communicate with each other and share in the broadcast domain.
+There are several devices such as switches, bridges, HUB, servers that are connected together and process the data transfer in the network is known as LAN.
 The several LAN are connected virtually to work in a group is known as VLAN.
 It is scalability, security, and ease of network management.
 The purpose of implementing VLAN is to improve performance and secure.
-VLAN membership can be configured via software with simple network design.
+VLAN membership can be configured via software with a simple network design.

 Function of VLAN

 The function is to separate layer 2 traffic.
 When the host in one VLAN cannot able to communicate data between the host in another VLAN, so here router is placed to pass the data between these two.
 We can connect all the hosts in one switch to connect each group, but the cost is prohibitive, so preferred for VLANs to broadcast the data.
 Also, the other best reason is for the secure data transfer between two hosts.
-The only members in the VLANs can be access the network and data.
+The only members in the VLANs can access the network and data.

 Types of VLAN